 Socttish Arch at the Penrose-Strawbridge Farm

 The Scottish arch is one of the more mysterious structures at the Penrose-Strawbridge Farm.
-It was part of the northern wall of the barn built in 1839 by William Penrose but is believed to pre-date the barn and probably was constructed during the time of Sir William Keith.
+It was part of the east wall of the barn built in 1839 by William Penrose but is believed to pre-date the barn and probably was constructed during the time of Sir William Keith.